alyssabedard/Hanzi2Pinyin/README.md

 - [ ] Jyutping and Cantonese support
 - [ ] Xiao'erjing (Xiaor jin/Xiaojing/Arabic-Persian script) support

-I plan on making additional Chinese language tools will be released as separate add-ons to maintain simplicity and modular design as I prefer single-purpose add-ons
+I plan on making additional Chinese language tools that will be released as separate add-ons to maintain simplicity as I prefer single-purpose add-ons.

 ## Why hanzi2ruby when there are other great add-ons?